Email FacebookTwitterMenu burgerClose thin

 Finding a financial advisor who fits your needs is going to take some work.
 And with so many certifications available, so you should meet with multiple candidates before settling on one.
 Make sure to verify their credentials and ask if the person is a fiduciary, which means that the financial advisor must act in a client’s best interest.

-- If you’re just starting to invest, working with a robo-advisor may be helpful.
-Robo-advisors offer portfolio management services just like traditional financial advisors, but they typically have lower fees and account minimums.
-Here are the top 10 robo-advisors.
+• If you’re just starting to invest, working with a robo-advisor may be helpful.
+Robo-advisors offer automated portfolio management using algorithms, but they typically have lower fees and account minimums than traditional financial advisors.

 Photo credit: ©iStock/seb_ra, ©iStock/Ridofranz, ©iStock/Courtney Hale